dupgit/sauvegarde/README.md

   demand, maximum filesystem size and low memory consumption.
 * It seems that it will be difficult to get things via 'simple' message passing between threads.
+* I do not feel confortable with msgpack library.
+I miss documentation.

 ## Usefull links